h8ngryDev4Hire/voDO/README.md

-# vooDOO!
+# vooDO!
 Your Todo Task Manager

 [![Python](https://img.shields.io/badge/python-3.6+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-GPLv3-blue)](https://opensource.org/license/gpl-3-0)

-vooDOO! is a command-line utility for managing and tracking tasks using a simple TODO file format.
+vooDO! is a command-line utility for managing and tracking tasks using a simple TODO file format.
 It allows you to create, update, and mark tasks as completed, making it easy to stay organized and keep track of your pending tasks.
-It's not magic, it's vooDOO!
+It's not magic, it's vooDO!

 ## Inspiration

 As a developer working on my personal projects, I find it often difficult to remember tasks that need to be done after a long day of coding.
-This led me down the path of creating vooDOO, which I use for task tracking on my projects which has helped a lot in terms of centralizing my thoughts.
+This led me down the path of creating vooDO, which I use for task tracking on my projects which has helped a lot in terms of centralizing my thoughts.

 ## Features